 After being accepted, you have to actually enrol.
 To be properly enrolled, you will have to:

 - Pay the tuition fee

-When you land in Belgium, you will also have to pay a visit ASAP to the university, so you could finalise the process and party care-free, before starting your semester.
+When you land in Belgium, you will also have to pay a visit to the university, so you can finalise the process and party care-free, before starting your semester.

 Also, on a more serious note, you should get all the contact details for your country’s diplomatic missions in Belgium.
 They will help you if you have any problems or just feel lonely in a new place.